zeroluck/docs/sources/admin-guide/configuration/index.md

 * _SMTP User Name:_ The username for the SMTP server goes in this field.

-* _SMTP Password:_ The password for the username above goes here.
-The username and password are used to access the SMTP server.
+* _SMTP Password:_ The password for the username from above goes here.
+  Both the username and password are used to access the SMTP server.

-* _Requires SSL:_ If the SMTP Server has SSL availability, then enable this option by ticking the checkbox.
+* _Requires SSL:_ If the SMTP server has SSL availability, then enable this option by ticking the checkbox.

-* _SMTP Port:_ The SMTP Host server port number must be listed here.
+* _SMTP Port:_ The SMTP host server port number has to be listed here.

 ## oxTrust Settings